OWASP/CheatSheetSeries/cheatsheets_draft/OAuth_Cheat_Sheet.md

 The Client is the application that accesses a protected resource (on the Resoure Server) on behalf and with the authorization of a Resource Owner (end-user).

 4. **Authorization Server**
 The Authorization Server is the service that authenticates the Resource Owner and issues Access Tokens to the Client after authorization by the Resource Owner.
-This could be your central Single-Sign-On or Authorization Service.
+This could be your central Single Sign On (SSO) solution or other Identity Provider (IdP).

 ### Access Tokens